1nnovat1on/RabbitHunt/README.md

   to train many animals and other characters using machine learning environments

-  plan to build Gmod for the Oculus Quest

   integrate gpt-2 or gpt-3 driven character dialogue

 Software/APIs/Tools:

 Unity
 MLAgent
-Blender
-GPT-2
 VSCode
 Github